hyperstack-org/hyperstack/README.md

 HyperMesh is built on top of HyperReact.

-+ HyperReact is a ruby wrapper on Facebook's React.js library.
-As data changes on the client (either from user interactions or external events) HyperReact re-draws whatever parts of the display as needed.
++ HyperReact is a ruby DSL (Domain Specific Language) to build [React.js](https://facebook.github.io/react/) UI components in Ruby.
+As data changes on the client (either from user interactions or external events) HyperReact re-draws whatever parts of the display is needed.
-+ HyperMesh provides a [flux dispatcher and data store](https://facebook.github.io/flux/docs/overview.html) backing_record by [Rails Active Record models](http://guides.rubyonrails.org/active_record_basics.html).
-HyperReact to render and then dynamically update your ActiveRecord models on the client.
++ HyperMesh provides a [flux dispatcher and data store](https://facebook.github.io/flux/docs/overview.html) backed by [Rails Active Record models](http://guides.rubyonrails.org/active_record_basics.html).
+You access your model data in your HyperReact components just like you would on the server or in an ERB or HAML view file.
 + HyperMesh broadcasts any changes to your ActiveRecord models as they are persisted on the server.

 A minimal HyperMesh configuration consists of a simple initializer file, and at least one *Policy* class that will *authorize* who gets to see what.